Game Rules

 • The following actions will result in a foul and a free kick will be awarded to the opposing team:

 • Tripping, pushing, slide-tackling, tackling from behind, holding, hitting, charging, or kicking the opponent.
+Players may not use their body to force another player off-balance.

 • Touching the ball with your hands (unless you are the goalkeeper).